Home / Wellness / How to know if you have depression

 • Sleep problems

 People experience depression differently.
-You may not have every symptom on the list, and you may not have symptoms all the time.
-It’s possible to be depressed without feeling sad all the time.
+You may not have every symptom on the list, and you may not consistently be telling yourself “I feel depressed.”
+It’s very possible to experience depression without feeling sad all the time.

 If you’ve been having symptoms for a while, don’t wait for them to go away, even if you can connect the symptoms to a certain event.
 Untreated depression can get worse over time.